 RAM Upgrades

 For desktops, we can offer an upgrade from the default 8GB of RAM up to 16GB for $30.
-For Laptops, we can upgrade from the default 4GB to 8GB for $20.
+For Laptops, we can upgrade from the default 4GB to 8GB for $20, and in some cases 8GB to 16GB for $40.
 A RAM upgrade will allow you to run programs that take up more space while running, like digital editing programs, or web browsers with lots of tabs open.

 Internet: Internal WiFi card or external USB WiFi adapter